gomsim/2D-engine/README.md

 reveal itself.
 So I made this little program.

 It's a "2D engine" which lets the user draw shapes, which upon letting go of the mouse become artifacts, that can be moved, rotated and scaled.
-The program also allowes zooming and selecting several shapes to interact with, and that's it.
+The program also allowes zooming and selecting several shapes to interact with simultaneously, and that's it.

 The program was also a small excersise in separating graphics from logic.